 - a.
 The Philippine Ports Authority organized themselves to better assist the humanitarian response.
 There are two types of water vessels available to ship goods from Surigao City to Siargao and Dinagat island.
 This includes seacraft from the Philippine Navy to Siargao and a ferry boat from Montenegro Shipping Lines to Dinagat island.
-DSWD Caraga loaded 5,000 food packs on Dec 19, 2021 to Siargao and Dinagat. - b.
+DSWD Caraga loaded 5,000 food packs on Dec 19, 2021, to Siargao and Dinagat. - b.
 The community lifeline services are still being restored.
 As the typhoon downed the power supply in all affected areas, the electric cooperatives in different parts of Mindanao have been rendering its support to Siargao Electric Cooperatives (SIARELCO) and Dinagat Island Electric Cooperative (DIELCO) for the immediate restoration of the electric power in the island.
 Their main task is the restoration and repair of mainlines and electric posts. - c.
-Disaster Assistance Family Access Card (DAFAC) registration led by DSWD is being done in affected municipalities sin the region.
+Disaster Assistance Family Access Card (DAFAC) registration led by DSWD is being done in affected municipalities sin the region. - d.
+The Department of Information and Communications Technology (DICT) is providing internet connection in strategic areas to support continuous operation of the LGUs in Siargao Island. - e.
+Per report during the Education Cluster meeting, a total of 59 solar lighting systems have been installed in the Caraga Region.
+27 of which are in Dinagal Islands, another 27 in Siargao Island and 5 in Surigao City and Surigal del Norte Province. - f.
+DepEd has received donations in the form of teacher's kits, learner's kits, school-in-a-box, tarpaulins, tents, relief goods, generators, water filtration systems, hygiene kits, and other assorted school supplies.
+These donations were given by non-government organizations and humanitarian agencies such as UNICEF, World Vision, USAID, UNILAB, GIZ, among others. - g.
+NGOs and other private organizations provided solar lanterns to target communities - h.
+Restoration of damaged structure that may hamper delivery of services and humanitarian assistance

 - a.
 Immediate restoration of communication network to facilitate transmittal of information that will speed up the response.
 If possible, work closely with the private mobile companies and seek their assistance to provide temporary communication solutions to affected population, e.g., free calls to allow affected families to contact their families and relatives. - b.
-Maintain the support from different electric cooperatives in Mindanao until powerline are fully restored. - c.
+Maintain the support from different electric cooperatives in Mindanao until powerline are fully restored.. - c.
 Immediate restoration of electrical power lines to ensure the safety of the affected communities. - d.
 Speed up of debris clearing by utilizing the local capacity (e.g., food and cash for work modality) to ensure the safety of the concerned population and improve access of humanitarian responses. - e.
-Though there are well-off families who are financially capable of procuring generator sets for their use, majority can only procure the low-cost flashlights and solar lamps for their use.
+Though there are well-off families who are financially capable of procuring generator sets for their use, majority can only procure the low-cost flashlights and solar lamps for their use. - f.
+Provision of solar-based light that will temporarily aid the need for lights especially for those families with dependent vulnerable/persons with specific needs members.